aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/add-watermark-in-php/_index.md

 ﻿---
-title: Add Watermark in PHP
+title: Add Watermark in PHP – Aspose.Words for Java
+articleTitle: Add Watermark in PHP
+linktitle: Add Watermark in PHP
 description: "PHP: Add Watermark to Document using Aspose.Words for Java."
 type: docs
 weight: 60